 Après plus de deux décennies de constante évolution de l’IDDPNQL, nous modernisons notre image pour mieux refléter qui nous sommes.
 Cette refonte permet aussi de s’adapter aux nouvelles réalités numériques et nous doter de meilleurs outils.

-Our new website, also launched today, aims to make the full range of our services and resources more accessible to help First Nations implement their vision for sustainable development.
+Our new website, also launched today, aims to improve access to our full range of services and resources so that we can better support First Nations as they realize their visions for sustainable development.

-Of course, our commitment to our mission remains unchanged, and our organization will continue to to serve First Nations with dedication and passion.
+Of course, our commitment to our mission remains unchanged, and our organization will continue to serve First Nations with passion and dedication.

 What does the new logo stand for?